-This Notice establishes requirements and deadlines for the Urban County qualification and requalification process for FYs 2025-27.
-Here's an overview of its contents:
+This Notice establishes requirements and deadlines for the Urban County qualification and requalification process for FYs 2026-28.
+Here's an overview:

 - Section 2 provides a step-by-step diagram and detailed overview of the Urban County qualification process.
-It will help you understand how the process works and what documents you must send to HUD. - Section 3 covers requirements, deadlines, and guidance for the FYs 2025-27 qualification cycle.
+It will help you understand how the process works and what documents you must send to HUD. - Section 3 covers requirements, deadlines, and guidance for the FYs 2026-28 qualification cycle.
 It provides a summary of all qualification requirements and the required actions your county must complete by specific deadlines.
-It also includes a new "Deadlines Graphic," which consolidates all the deadlines and illustrates relationships between them. - Section 4 has seven attachments: 1) FY 2024 Urban County Lists on HUD.gov; 2) Statutory Requirements to be an Urban County; 3) Definitions of Urban County Terms; 4) HUD Requirements for Cooperation Agreements; 5) Sample Cooperation Agreement Language; 6) Urban County Scenario Comparison Table; and 7) Guidance for Unique Grantee Situations
+It also includes the Deadlines Graphic, which consolidates all deadlines and illustrates relationships between them. - Section 4 has seven attachments: 1) FY 2025 Urban County Lists on HUD.gov; 2) Statutory Requirements to be an Urban County; 3) Definitions of Urban County Terms; 4) HUD Requirements for Cooperation Agreements; 5) Sample Cooperation Agreement Language; 6) Urban County Scenario Comparison Table; and 7) Guidance for Unique Grantee Situations.

-1.3 What's new in the FY 2024 Notice?
+1.3 What's new in the FY 2025 Notice?